trenthuber/thus/README.md

 with trailing slashes.
 Therefore, whenever one of these variables or `~` is substituted in the shell, it will retain the trailing slash.

+### File redirection

+For the sake of syntactic consistency, there is no whitespace between a file redirection operator and the filename that comes after it.

 ## Resources

 - [TTY Demystified](http://www.linusakesson.net/programming/tty/)